tensorturtle/cycarla/cycarla-server/README.md

 The relevant wheel file has been downloaded as `carla-0.9.14-cp310-cp310-linux_x86_64.whl`.
 It is copied to the Docker image when it is built.

+#TODO: It appears that carla pip package 0.9.15 has been built for python 3.10 for linux on the official pypi.

 # Build Docker Image